 Inappropriately specified, badly designed, or poorly assembled fittings can be very dangerous; increasing the likelihood of failure or fluid leakage.

 In a study during the 1970s, the British Steel Industry calculated that hydraulic fluid leakage was costing the industry around 1 Million pounds per year.
-This was not just the cost of the fluid but included the of additional maintenance and cleaning required as a consequence of the leakage.
+This was not just the cost of the fluid but included the cost of additional maintenance and cleaning required as a consequence of the leakage.
 The study also looked at potential solutions and while not everyone has applied their findings, for those who have the issue has been significantly, if not totally resolved.

 It is also important to understand a little of the history of hydraulic pipe fittings to better understand which types are most appropriate today.
-In the past there has often been a level of acceptance that a certain amount of fluid will leakage from the fittings over time.
+In the past there has often been a level of acceptance that a certain amount of fluid will leak from the fittings over time.
 Maintenance procedures often included checking and tightening fittings when they leak.
 These days fluid leakage is generally not considered acceptable under any conditions and therefore a higher level of manufacturing integrity is required.

 Safety requirements are also more stringent.
 It's not that companies care more about their employees but it's now a legal requirement for listed companies to report all workplace injuries.
 In recording every accident at work in great detail the major hydraulic equipment manufacturers have become aware of exactly where the injuries are occurring.
-Even though it may be a tiny percentage they have realised that across their entire international operations in the region of 1 and 4 people were being killed every year by failures in poorly fitted hoses and compression fittings.
-No matter how small a percentage this is, every death instantly becomes a board-level discussion and require instant actions including improved training and awareness along with an insistence on using the latest and highest quality components.
+Even though it may be a tiny percentage they have realised that across their entire international operations in the region of 1 to 4 people were being killed every year by failures in poorly fitted hoses and compression fittings.
+No matter how small a percentage this is, every death instantly becomes a board-level discussion and requires instant actions including improved training and awareness along with an insistence on using the latest and highest quality components.

 While smaller companies may think they have been using certain technologies without incident for many years, they should appreciate the wider industry data and make sure they are using the latest and best techniques wherever possible.

 This image shows a typical hydraulic pipework and fitting arrangement.
 The manifold has a machined, threaded port to the male stud coupling port adaptor.
 The adaptor has a 24o cone fitting that accepts the formed pipe end.Importantly there is a face to face seal and elastomeric seal at both the manifold and pipe connections.
 It is not always necessary to have both a metal to metal face seal and ORing seal although this will provide the best chance for maintaining a leak free joint.
 The fitting performance will depend on the nature of the hydraulic system e.g. the environment, temperatures, vibration and severity of the pressure ripple.
-If the conditions under which the pipework is operating is arduous, then the most effective type of fitting will be required.
-If the duty is only light then lower quality fittings may be sufficient.
+If the conditions under which the pipework is operating are arduous, then the most effective type of fitting will be required.
+If the duty is only light then lower specification fittings may be sufficient.

 Rigid pipework is always used in preference to flexible hose on hydraulic systems.
 This is because rigid metal pipework is more durable, longer lasting and lower cost than a flexible hose.
 However, because hydraulic actuators move and drive systems vibrate, we often need to use a flexible hose to allow for large deflections or isolate the hydraulic components from any additional stress or shocks.